-1 ST Y EAR INSTRUCTIONAL OFFERINGS SAQA HEMIS SEMESTER 1 SEMESTER 2 INSTRUCTIONAL OFFERINGS CREDITS CREDITS EEC518 Entrepreneurship and Enterprise Creation 12 0.08333 RSM518 Research Methodology - Theory 12 0.08333 PJM518 Project Management 12 0.08333 GSB528 Global strategies in business 12 0.08333 HMO528 Managing Human Capital, Multi-Culture & 12 0.08333 Behaviour in Organizations SCM528 Operations and supply chain management 12 0.08333
+PAKI-IIME 1 ST YEAR INSTRUCTIONAL OFFERINGS SAQA HEMIS SEMESTER 1 SEMESTER 1 SEMESTER 2 INSTRUCTIONAL OFFERINGS CREDITS CREDITS EEC518 Entrepreneurship and Enterprise Creation 12 0.08333 RSM518 Research Methodology - Theory 12 0.08333 PJM518 Project Management 12 0.08333 GSB528 Global strategies in business 12 0.08333 HMO528 Managing Human Capital, Multi-Culture & Behaviour in Organizations 12 0.08333 SCM528 Operations and supply chain management 12 0.08333

-2 ND Y EAR INSTRUCTIONAL OFFERINGS SAQA HEMIS
+2 ND YEAR SEMESTER 1 SEMESTER 2 INSTRUCTIONAL OFFERINGS SAQA HEMIS

-SEMESTER 1 SEMESTER 2 INSTRUCTIONAL OFFERINGS CREDITS CREDITS
+CREDITS CREDITS

 LCM518 Leadership and Change Management 12 0.08333

 MFM518 Marketing for Managers 12 0.08333

 MWG518 Managing with Integrity 12 0.08333

 AFM528 Accounting for managers 12 0.08333

 STE528 Strategic Entrepreneurship 12 0.08333

 RSP528 Research Methodology - Practical Projects 12 0.08333

 Total: 144 1

-This programme is presented through Modular part-time only (Saturdays fortnightly)

-After successful completion of this program, a Postgraduate Diploma in Entrepreneurial Management (NQF 8) will be awarded during an official graduation ceremony of CUT
+This programme is presented through Modular part-time only (Saturdays fortnightly) After successful completion of this program, a Postgraduate Diploma in Entrepreneurial Management (NQF 8) will be awarded during an official graduation ceremony of CUT.

-A Bachelor's degree, Advanced Diploma or equivalent qualification in any field at NQF level 7.

-The student must have obtained a 60% average in the preceding qualification.
+- A Bachelor's degree, Advanced Diploma or equivalent qualification in any field at NQF level 7. - The student must have obtained a 60% average in the preceding qualification. - Those who do not meet the above minimum requirements may be admitted through the Recognition of Prior Learning (RPL) process.

+All modules are compulsory
-17.2 POSTGRADUATE DIPLOMA IN HOSPITALITY MANAGEMENT PD HSM

-This learning programme will be offered in the Bloemfontein campus.
+18.2 POSTGRADUATE DIPLOMA IN HOSPITALITY MANAGEMENT This learning programme will be offered in the Bloemfontein campus.